lgibelli/singularity-docs/index.rst

     }

 You’ll notice some other labels that are captured automatically from the build process.
-You can read more about labels and metadata .
+You can read more about labels and metadata __ sec:envandmetadata_`here` .

 %environment
 ^^^^^^^^^^^^